ChrystianMelo/IntroToDatabase/README.md

 - **Review**
   - Description: Review of the topics covered so far.

-- **Exam 1**
-  - Description: Conducting the first exam of the course.

 - **SQL: DQL**
   - Description: SQL Language - Data Query Language.